-Entergy Corporation ("Entergy") has prepared a voluntary greenhouse gas ("GHG") inventory for its corporate operations active through the 2018 calendar year.
-Entergy has engaged Cventure LLC ("Cventure") to provide a third-party verification of the GHG inventory, including Scope 1, Scope 2, and select Scope 3 emissions, the "GHG Assertion", for voluntary GHG reporting purposes for the 2018 calendar year.
+Entergy Corporation ("Entergy") has prepared a voluntary greenhouse gas ("GHG") inventory for its corporate operations active through the 2020 calendar year.
+Entergy has engaged Cventure LLC ("Cventure") to provide a third-party verification of the GHG inventory, including Scope 1, Scope 2, and select Scope 3 emissions, the "GHG Assertion", for voluntary GHG reporting purposes for the 2020 calendar year.

-The quantification of Entergy's corporate GHG emissions inventory is guided by the World Resources Institute and World Business Council for Sustainable Resource Development's The Greenhouse Gas Protocol, A Corporate Accounting and Reporting Standard, Revised Edition, March 2004 ("the GHG Protocol"), using an equity share approach to establish the inventory boundary.
-The 2018 GHG inventory includes the following emissions sources:
+The quantification of Entergy's corporate GHG emissions inventory is guided by the World Resources Institute (WRI) and World Business Council for Sustainable Development (WBCSD) The Greenhouse Gas Protocol, A Corporate Accounting and Reporting Standard, Revised Edition, March 2004 ("the GHG Protocol"), using an equity share approach to make the GHG inventory's organizational boundaries determination.
+The 2020 GHG inventory includes the following emissions sources: